AndriiHnedko/react-native-ci-cd/README.md

 fastlane match development
 ```

+> **NOTE**: To use match for development within a team without the App Store Connect API Key, use the `--readonly` parameter.

 8. Change in Xcode the signing option

 I assume you previously used automatic signing by Xcode.
 So you can now disable this check on every build type and